*Even in airplane mode

 What about summaries?
 Don't those need the cloud?

 They don't.
-Thunder Kitty ships with on-device summary options using Apple Intelligence or locally-downloaded Llama models.
-If you want smarter summaries, you can plug in your own Claude, OpenAI, or Gemini API key — but that's your choice and your bill, not ours.
+Thunder Kitty ships with on-device summary options using Apple Intelligence or the latest open-source models, downloaded and run entirely on your Mac.
+We regularly evaluate new model releases to make sure you're always getting the best summarization quality for the size — no cloud required.
+If you want even more powerful summaries, you can plug in your own Claude, OpenAI, or Gemini API key — but that's your choice and your bill, not ours.

 Can I export my notes?